kkysen/cstar/LRM.md

 The series of digits may also be separated by any number of `_` underscores between the digits.
-It cannot begin or end with `_` underscores, though.
+It cannot begin or end with `_` underscores, however.

 If there is a floating part, then a decimal point `.` separates it from the preceeding integral part.